devschooldevops/07_08_pipelines/Day2/Lab1 - Azure RM service connection.md

     * After the new service connection is created, copy the name as this will be the value for `azureSubscription` parameter we will use in next lab.

+    * Following will be discussed in the class:

+    :tip: What will happen behind the scene is an Application registration in Microsoft Entra ID for the service connection.

+    :bulb: Additional actions if you are not the owner of subcription.
+For the registered application must be granted contributor rights on the subscription.